-- Conditioning/fitness classes in the senior year levels include diverse conditioning practices such as Pilates, Yoga, Plyometrics, Weight training and Aerobics - These selected practices anticipate the methods used in the profession and provide greater opportunities to develop the fitness, strength and flexibility of the students appropriate to their physical development - This class also allows the school to engage external experts for workshops in areas such performance psychology when possible
+The Strength and Conditioning program develops kinaesthetic awareness and the physical capacity of students to build greater strength, flexibility, power, control and alignment in physical skills.
+These selected practices anticipate the methods used in the profession and provide greater opportunities to develop the fitness, strength and flexibility of the students appropriate to their physical development

+This subject also allows the school to engage external experts for workshops when appropriate.